When should you consider new roof installation?

 Can you see the daylight through your roof?

 It’s not good when your roof is well past its expiration or when too many of its shingles are broken / missing.
 But seeing daylight through it, advertises real trouble.
 Umm, there is nothing unusual in such situation.
 That’s what skylights are for.
 Well, exactly – skylights and not the holes in your roof.
 No matter how small, it’s best to have them repaired as soon as possible.
 If sun gets in then frost, rain and critters as well leading to further deterioration of the roof and surrounding area.
 Fixing doesn’t sound like a big but DIY approach might not be the best way to tackle this problem.
 Hole may be result of missing shingles but may hint toward more serious structural issues as well.
-Experienced roofing contractors in Glenview or whichever part of Chicago you live in will be able to make thorough assessment of the roof and determine extent the damage.
+Experienced roofing companies in Mount Prospect or roofing contractors in Arlington Heights will be able to make thorough assessment of the roof and determine extent the damage.
 If you’re are lucky, then replacing missing shingles and underlayment will be the only requirement.
 If not, then there are several scenarios.
 In moderate version, roofers may discover rotten decking that is part of your light-through-the-roof problem.
 They will have to remove covering and underlayment, cut out damaged decking and replace it with new piece of wood of the same size.
 After that – installation of underlayment and shingles.
 New ones of course as old were cause of the problem in the first place.
 If repaired area is close to vents and chimneys or rooflines meet there together, then checking on flashing is in place as well.
 All nice and well but unfortunately you can face worst-case scenario.
 Upon inspection, your roofing contractors may determine that there is more to the problem than holes, which are few and far between.
 If decking has been compromised by worn / damaged covering, then you may need installation of a new roof.
 No worries though, good roofing company with help you both with minor fixes as well as major repairs or replacement.
 And the sooner you tackle the problem the better for your house and finances.